-Revenue shown below represents revenue for the three and six months ended December 31, 2019, and the three and four months ended December 31, 2018, as September 2018 was the first month of commercial production.
+Revenue shown below represents revenue for the three months ended September 30, 2019, and the one month ended September 30, 2018, as September 2018 was the first month of commercial production.
 Prior to the commencement of commercial production on September 1, 2018, gold and silver revenue was recorded as a reduction of costs capitalized within construction in progress.

-Revenue by metal for the three and six months ended December 31, 2019 and the three and four months ended December 31, 2018 were as follows:
+Revenue by metal for the three months ended September 30, 2019 and the one month ended September 30, 2018 were as follows: